 Young driver car insurance with insurethebox

 At insurethebox, we want to reward motorists who drive safely.
-When you take out a policy with us, we will fit an in-tele-box to your vehicle which will monitor aspects of your driving such as acceleration, braking, cornering and speed.
+When you take out a policy with us, we will fit a black box to your vehicle which will monitor aspects of your driving such as acceleration, braking, cornering and speed.

 In addition, we will also offer advice on how to become a better driver via your own personal Customer Portal.
 Providing a motorist follows our recommendations, and builds up a history of no-claims, he or she may receive cheaper car insurance at renewal.